DebikaBasu/ImpledgeTechnologiesTest/README.md

 This repository contains Java solution for solving the Word Composition problem.
 The goal is to identify the longest and second-longest compound words in a given list of words from input files.

-## Problem Description
+## Problem Statement

-The Word Composition problem involves determining whether a word can be formed by concatenating two or more other words from a list.
-This program uses a brute-force approach to find the longest and second-longest compound words within the list.
+Write a program that :

+- Reads provided files (Input_01.txt and Input_02.txt) containing alphabetically sorted words list (one word per line, no spaces, all lower case)

+- Identifies & display below given data in logs/console/output file
+  - longest compounded word
+  - second longest compounded word
+  - time taken to process the input file

+- Note: A compounded word is one that can be constructed by combining (concatenating) shorter words also found in the same file.

 ## Input

 * Input_01.txt